zephyr/img2pdf/README.markdown

 If you have [Apache Ant](http://ant.apache.org/) installed, just type
     ant dist
 to compile and to create the `img2pdf.jar` file for distribution.

-After that, you can use the already created tiny but useful bash shortcuts (for Windows and Linux):
-    img2pdf
-    img2pdf-gui

 ## Licence